 While the generation, transmission and distribution of electricity generally fall under the jurisdiction of the provinces of Canada, nuclear energy is accorded special treatment.
 Nuclear energy is seen to be a matter of national interest, as is Canada's effective participation in the international control of nuclear energy.
 The Government of Canada has established the Canadian Nuclear Safety Commission which regulates the development, production and use of nuclear energy, as well as the use of nuclear substances and certain prescribed equipment and information.
-In Ontario, the current government has recommitted to nuclear resources remaining a significant portion of the province's generation capacity.
+Ontario has forecasted nuclear will continue to form a significant source of electricity for the coming decades.
+The future of specific nuclear facilities and the long-term management of nuclear waste will be the subject of debate for vears to come.
 Progress continues for the proposed disposal of nuclear waste using a deep geological repository.

-Canada's nuclear industry is evolving with the development of small modular reactors to assist with the transition away from fossil fuels and the electrification of the economy.
-The generation of renewable energy, particularly the wind, solar, hydro and biomass/biogas industries, has very quickly become a multi-billion-dollar business in Canada.
+The generation of renewable energy, particularly the wind, solar, hydro and biomass/biogas industries, has very quickly become a multi-billion dollar business in Canada.
 Most provinces have embarked on programs to develop and procure renewable energy from independent power producers.
 Energy storage offers additional opportunities for renewable development.
-While natural gas will continue to play a role in power generation, as the dispatch capability makes it especially adept at providing the necessary response to peaks in demand, this resource faces new challenges as governments at all levels face pressure to decarbonize electricity generation.
+Natural gas will continue to play a role in power generation as the dispatch capability makes it especially adept at providing the necessary response to peaks in demand.
 While coal continues to be used for approximately 9% of the electricity generated in Canada, the federal government announced in 2018 regulations to phase out coal generation by 2030.
 Coal will continue to be used for metallurgical purposes.